Born Pink: Recording and development

 In an interview with Newsen, Rosé stated, "If The Album focused solely on music, this album tried to express the essence of Blackpink as its title 'Born Pink', where we keep trying new things while keeping our original identity."
 Furthermore, she added: "Based on the hip-hop sound throughout the album, various genres were combined, focusing on expressing the light color of Blackpink.
 I pride myself on creating music that we've never done before".
 Regarding the creative process and style for the songs, YG Entertainment stated after that "a lot of music that is Blackpink-esque has been completed with much effort over a long period of time", and that the new album was expected to include numerous tracks that "feature the band's signature music style that the members have worked on for a very long time".
 The label further explained that the album's title Born Pink "portrays Blackpink's confidence and self-esteem for being born different" and that the album lives up to the group's reputation and "unrivaled presence".

 In an online press conference in Seoul for the release of "Pink Venom", Jennie explained how the single was chosen to represent Blackpink's identity: "Since our album's title is Born Pink, we wanted to relay our identity in the song as much as we could.
 Since 'pink' and 'venom' have contradicting images, we thought they were kind of reminiscent of us."
 During the group's live stream broadcast for Born Pink, Lisa shared the group's first impression of "Shut Down" and how they chose it to be the album's second single: "We listened to the demo version of 'Shut Down' in the studio, and when we first heard it, we exchanged looks and knew that this had to be the title track.
 I was able to sketch how we'd perform this song".
 She also revealed that the track is "distinctly Blackpink" and is something the band can express well.

 In an article by Variety, several songwriters whose work was featured on Born Pink discussed the stories behind their contributions to the record.
 The writer of "Typa Girl", Bekuh Boom revealed that she had written the demo for the song in 2021 at The Black Label's studio and that she had originally "thought Lisa might use it for her next solo single".
 She further described it as a "song to empower women".
 American songwriter and producer Freddy Wexler conceived "Hard to Love" during a jam session with his friends.
-He sent the demo to Teddy in June 2022 and was video called by him, Lisa, and Rosé the next day.
+He sent the demo to Teddy in June 2022, who video called him the next day along with Lisa and Rosé.
 He described the song as "an overwhelmingly organic — and fast — process".
 Over the next month, he would FaceTime with Park and the group, who suggested changes.